Fake Cartridges Are A Big Issue In The USA – We Tell You How You Can Avoid It

 The Rise Of Fake Vape Cartridge Brands

-There are now countless accounts on Instagram showing hundreds of fake Brass Knuckles vape cartridges for sale.
+There are now many accounts on Instagram showing hundreds of fake Brass Knuckles vape cartridges for sale.
 It may be tempting to try and buy one if you’re living in a state which is not cannabis friendly yet, but we strongly advise against it.

 Counterfeit Vape Cartridges Have Pesticides